najikadri/ezoJS/README.md

 JavaScript Website Builder from a single JS file
 ![Splashscreen](ezoJS.png)
 ## What is ezoJS
 ezoJs is a JavaScript Framework.
-It can builds wesbites instantly with a single JS file. ezoJS is easy to use and
+It can builds wesbites instantly with a single JS file.
 ### Version
 **Alpha** - 0.2.0
 ##Installation